 The third step in the process is to determine the vulnerability of interest features or their component sub-features to operations.
 This is an integration of sensitivity and exposure.
 Only if a feature is both sensitive and exposed to a human activity will it be considered vulnerable.
 In this context therefore, 'vulnerability' has been defined as the exposure of a habitat, community or individual (or individual colony) of a species to an external factor to which it is sensitive (Hiscock, 1996).
+For example, eelgrass beds are highly sensitive to physical loss, through coastal development or dredging which would result in the complete removal of the habitat.
 The process of deriving and scoring relative vulnerability is provided in Appendix I.